Knossos, Capital of Ancient Crete and the Legend of the Minotaur

 Minos married Pasiphae, daughter of Helios and the nymph, Crete.
 They had four sons: Androgeus, Catreus, Deucalion and Glaucus, and four daughters: Ariadne, Phaedra, Xenodice, and Acalle.

 One day, Minos decided to give thanks to the God Posiedon for his good fortune with an extravagant sacrifice.
 Posiedon sent him a magnificent white bull from the sea for this purpose, but it was so beautiful and noble, that Minos decided to keep it for himself.
 Furious, the God punished him by afflicting his wife, Parsiphae, with a mindless uncontrollable passion for the bull.
-Hmmm… sounds more like she was being unfairly punished for his misdemeanours to me.
+Hmmm… sounds more like she was being unfairly punished for his misdemeanours.

 She instructed Daedalus, a skilled craftsman, to build a wooden likeness of a cow, which she climbed inside.
 The bull mated with the wooden cow, and thus Parsiphae was impregnated.
 The resulting offspring was the Minotaur, a man with the head of a bull.
 Minus ordered Daedalus to build the Labyrinth and locked the monster inside.